 - No longer responsible for the cost of substance treatment or testing.

 The Aizman Law Firm exclusively practices in California and specializes in criminal defense and DUI.
 We have a high level of experience with both Adult and Juvenile cases and understand how to fight them.

-Hiring the right California Juvenile attorney is the absolute most important step in successfully fighting your case or helping your childs future.
+Hiring the right California Juvenile attorney5 is the absolute most important step in successfully fighting your case or helping your childs future.
 Contact the Aizman Law Firm at 818-351-9555 for a free confidential consultation and receive powerful representation.